s19541/PandaScore.NET/README.md

 ## Getting Started

-Simply build the project and use the resulting DLL, or get if from [NuGet](https://www.nuget.org/packages/PandaScore.NET/).
+Simply build the project and use the resulting DLL, or get it from [NuGet](https://www.nuget.org/packages/PandaScore.NET/).

 For now, only League of Legends is supported - all requests can be made through a PandaScoreLoLProvider instance.
 You will need to supply your PandaScore API token in the constructor.